It also approved a contract with its teachers union with a 3 percent raise on a 3-2 vote.

 Teachers' union President Lori Tewksbury said that she thought district leadership did all it could to avoid layoffs.

 "I know how hard the district has worked to reduce the number of layoffs," Tewksbury said.
-"That doesn't make it any easier on the people."

 Her union's contract caused more debate among the board members than the budget cuts.
 The votes for layoffs were unanimous, but board members Vanessa Crews and Tom Mulvaney voted against the new contract.